bradsmialek/code-401-java-prework/05-prework-android.md

 Follow through their initial guide to build your first Android app.
-The guide gives you instructions to set up Android Studio, configure Java and the Android SDK, configure an emulator, write your first app and see if running.
+The guide gives you instructions to set up Android Studio, configure Java and the Android SDK, configure an emulator, write your first app and see it running.

-Just follow through the sections below only **Build your first app** on this guide page.
+Work through the 5 sections below **Build your first app** on this guide page.

-Good luck!

 ## Submitting Your Work
 Take a picture of your Android application running on your emulator,